Legal Aid Fund

 Securing basic rights and providing access to legal aid

-Attacks on indigenous communities, illegal logging, mining or the extraction of oil and natural gas in indigenous territories: unfortunately, such things are part of everyday life in Amazonia.
-These infringements both destroy the livelihoods of the inhabitants and contribute to climate change.
-For our indigenous partners, obtaining collective property rights for their traditionally managed territories is thus a key concern.
-A legally guaranteed territory forms the basis of their existence ans subsistance so that they may continue to use the rainforest as sustainably as they always have.
-In doing so, they make an important contribution to the conservation of biodiversity in tropical rainforests and at the same time put a halt to the additional CO2-emissions that would have otherwise arisen from the misuse of their territories for logging or slash-and-burn agriculture in the form of extensive cattle farming or the cultivation of soy.
+Attacks on indigenous communities, illegal logging, mining or even the extraction of oil and gas on indigenous territories – such events are unfortunately often part of everyday life in the Amazon region.
+These infringements destroy the livelihoods of the people living there and contribute to the climate crisis.
+The acquisition of collective property rights to traditionally used land is thus a fundamental concern of our indigenous partners.
+A legally guaranteed territory is the basis for their livelihoods, enabling them to continue using the rainforest according to traditional practices, which are now widely recognised as sustainable.
+Indigenous peoples make an important contribution to the preservation of biodiversity in their rainforests while putting a halt to additional CO2 emissions.

-Indigenous peoples often struggle to find legal aid to restrict these infringements or bring violations of their rights before court.
-The fund helps cover attorney fees and litigation costs.
+Indigenous peoples often struggle to find legal assistance to curb encroachments and bring violations of their rights before court.
+The fund thus helps finances lawyers' fees and legal costs.
 The fund's use has already resulted in the acquittal of several indigenous representatives who had been sued by mining companies.
 The fund also finances meetings to educate indigenous communities about their rights.

-The significance of a legal aid fund becomes clear if one considers how often on the spot support is needed.
-The expansion of the fund is extremely important in order to provide an immediate response to the many urgent requests.
+The importance of a legal aid fund becomes clear when one considers how often urgent, on-the-spot support is needed.
+The expansion of this fund is of the essence in order to provide an immediate response to the many dire requests.